EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    :align: center
    :name: hmm_fret_results

+   HMM Results for a local analysis are summarized by showing (1) the FRET distribution, (2) the observed transitions via TDP and (3) the dwell-time per states via a dwell-time decay analysis.
+Local fitting results per single-molecule trace are shown on the bottom of the GUI.

 *Local HMM* |br|
 *Deep-LASI* summarizes the outcome of the analysis in the upper row of the *HMM Results* tab by 3 plots.
 It shows the state-wise histogram of all evaluated traces (:numref:`hmm_fret_results`).
 Next to it, the transition-density plot (TDP) is plotted summarizing all transitions being found in the evaluated traces.
 After selecting specific populations in the TDP with the mouse by dragging and positioning a white ellipse around it, *Deep-LASI* updates the dwell-time plot on the right and shows the distribution of residence times of single molecule being found in one state before transiting conformational into another one.
 If no selection was made, it shows the dwell-time distribution over all states together.
 The dwell-time, FRET values and selected events are summarized on average on the lower half of the dwell-time graph.